iriscanavan/CS110/lab02/README.md

 ## Problems

-In the shoppingcart.py, it was difficult to figure out how to calculat and correctly print the number of fives, ones, quarters, dimes, nickels, and pennies to give back to the customer as change.
+In the shoppingcart.py, it was difficult to figure out how to calculate and correctly print the number of fives, ones, quarters, dimes, nickels, and pennies to give back to the customer as change.